GaloisInc/BESSPIN-GFE/bootrom-secure/README.md

 # How to Test the BootROM (without first building a bitstream)
 1. Setup your machine to build the GFE, following the instructions in the GFE README.
 2. Program an FPGA with a bitstream.
 The bootrom on it doesn't matter.
-3. Modify the `linker.ld` file.
-Comment out the "FOR PRODUCTION" line and uncomment the "TESTING" line.
-4. Build the bootrom using `make`, setting the `CROSS_COMPILE` environment variable appropriately.
+4. Build the bootrom using `nix-shell --pure --run make`, setting the `CROSS_COMPILE` environment variable appropriately.
 5. Connect to the processor using gdb.
 6. Run in GDB:
     1. `add-symbol-file bootrom.elf 0x80400000`